graphistry/graphistry-cli/README.rst

 -------------
 * Linux (see below AMI versions) with an Nvidia GPU
 * Graphistry account and internet connection for initial system download
+* For air-gapped, see the Linux bootstrap dependencies section

 AWS:
 -------------